alphagov/govuk-design-system/src/patterns/create-accounts/index.md

 layout: layout-pane.njk
 ---

-{% from "_wcag-callout.njk" import wcagCallout %}
-{% from "_wcag-note.njk" import wcagNote %}

-Help users create an account for your service.

-{{ wcagCallout({
-  type: "pattern",
-  introAction: "help users to",
-  name: "Create accounts",
-  criteria: [
-    {
-      text: "make sure users can reuse information they've already entered",
-      anchor: "wcag-reuse-account-information"
-    },
-    {
-      text: "make sure that cognitives tests, such as CAPTCHAs, are not needed for users to create an account",
-      anchor: "wcag-avoid-cognitive-test"
-    }
-  ]
-}) }}

 ## When to use this pattern

 Provide user accounts if your users will need to regularly access or update their data in your service.